I woke up yesterday morning feeling under the weather. Not sick or anything. Just oddly and ever so slightly depressed.

 Everything else is fluff.

-The fundamentals are the things that matter: exercise, eating right, meditation, gratitude, me time, etc. These are the things that, when you do them consistently, give you the energy to show up wholeheartedly in the rest of your life.
+Consistency on the fundamentals matters: exercise, eating right, meditation, gratitude, me time, etc. These are the things that, when you do them consistently, give you the energy to show up wholeheartedly in the rest of your life.

 It’ll reflect in your work, your relationships and your demeanour.
 In short, you’ll be a happier and more grounded human.